kiyama-hajime/acss-simmat/README.md

-# Diachronic Word Similarity Matrices for Semantic Shift
+# Analyzing Continuous Semantic Shifts with Diachronic Word Similarity Matrices
 This is the repository for our paper "Analyzing Continuous Semantic Shifts with Diachronic Word Similarity Matrices."

 ## Abstract